zoom/videosdk-workshop/README.md

 - `cd client`
 - `npm install`

 To start your server, run `node server` in your terminal that's in the folder `workshop-project/server`.
-To start your react application, navigate to the ternimal that's in the `workshop-project/client` folder and run `npm start`.
+To start your react application, navigate to the terminal that's in the `workshop-project/client` folder and run `npm start`.
 Your server should be listening on port 4000 and your react app should be running on localhost:3000.

 ## Tech-Stack
 The application is built using Javascript.
 Outside of that, here is the main tech-stack that is used throughout: